muhammedfadera/Project-Euler/README.md

 # Project-Euler
-Solutions to problems on project euler
+Solutions to problems on Project Euler